-While were at Dole headquarters, we were sampling some of the salad mixes.
+While on vacation in California, we went to the Dole headquarters.
+While there, we sampled some of the salad mixes.
 When you purchase a bag of Dole lettuce, there is a suggested pairing printed on the bag.
 The arugula with mangoes, avocados, and macadamia nuts was a stand-out pairing for everyone.
 I ended up making my own recipe for the dressing when I recreated it at home.
-I was rifling through the bags of arugula in my grocery store looking for this particular pairing, but my store only had bags with a different pairing printed on the bag, (the dressing recipe is also included on each bag), so I came home and made my own.
-I must have looked nuts to passersby…crazy woman rummaging through bags of salad.
+I was rifling through the bags of arugula in my grocery store looking for this particular pairing, but my store only had bags with a different pairing printed on the bag (the dressing recipe is also included on each bag), so I came home and made my own.
+I must have looked nuts to passersby… crazy woman rummaging through bags of salad.
 This salad will be making many appearances on my table, I can guarantee.

 Pineapple Cilantro Dressing: